kelleghan1/mySite.github.io/README.md

 # Firebase Static Deployment
-# Sign up for an account at firebase.com using google oauth
+### Sign up for an account at firebase.com using the google login option

 * Then you'll need to get the command line tools:
 ```